-In 2001, the Amancio Ortega Foundation was created in Arteijo, the site of Inditex’s headquarters, as a non-profit institution that aims to promote activities, mainly in the field of education by offering each year 250 scholarships for the United States and Canada.
+In 2001, the Amancio Ortega Foundation was created in Arteijo, the site of Inditex’s headquarters, as a non-profit institution that aims to promote activities, mainly in the field of education, by offering each year 250 scholarships for the United States and Canada.

 The private Spanish Association of Foundations (Asociación Española de Fundaciones, AEF) awarded Ortega in the 2017 Philanthropic Initiative category.

-In 2018 Spanish public hospitals all over the country received 320 million euros to purchase 440 machines to detect the cancer and 50 to treat it.
+In 2018 Spanish public hospitals all over the country received 320 million euros to purchase 440 machines to detect cancer and 50 to treat it.